Learning through Service

 One of the most important aspects of Loyola’s Jesuit education is experiential learning.
 Our students begin representing real clients long before they graduate.

-In the Stuart H. Smith Law Clinic, ranked 31st nationally, third-year law students practice under the supervision of experienced clinic faculty
+In the Stuart H. Smith Law Clinic and Center for Social Justice, third-year law students practice under the supervision of experienced clinic faculty.

 Environmental Law & Policy Lab

-Loyola’s exciting new entrepreneurship course allows students to gain hands-on experience working with local startup ventures.
+Loyola’s entrepreneurship course allows students to gain hands-on experience working with local startup ventures.

 Through our unique Skills curriculum, every Loyola law student receives training in four key competency areas.